fl101/awardfares-blog/_posts/2023-11-15-eurobonus-discount-nov-2023.md

 ## SAS EuroBonus Award Flights With 25% Discount

-**Note:** Keep in mind that AwardFares will show you the award prices without the 25% discount applied, since this gets
+**Note:** Keep in mind that AwardFares will show you the award prices without the 25% discount applied, since it gets calculated and applied after you log in to your SAS account.
+AwardFares never asks you for your loyalty program's credentials!

 ## 1. [Malmö](https://awardfares.com/search?.MMX.;z:sas)